ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-10-23
+## 2024-10-14

-Tech exploration day
+Worked on a new project today

-> Talk is cheap.
-Show me the code.
+> Code is poetry in motion.

 *Auto-generated commit for activity tracking*